minvws/nl-covid19-coronacheck-provider-docs/docs/providing-events-by-patient-id.md

 This request has no additional JWT fields other than the standard set.

 ### Events Api
 If the Information Available api returns `true` the app will follow up with a second request in order to get the actual vaccatination events.
-This time the JWT token will contain two items, the identity-hash and the actual BSN.
-The BSN inside the JWT token is encrypted.
+This time the JWT token will contain two items, the user-hash and the actual user identifier.
+The user identifier inside the JWT token is encrypted.

 #### Request